 This observation agrees with earlier reports of Baiyeri (2008), Ndukwe (2011) and Aba (2011) that animal manure is a valuable source of crop nutrients and organic matter, which can improve the soil biophysical conditions making the soil more productive and sustainable for plant growth.
 Chukwuka et. al, (2009) specifically noted that application of organic fertilizers significantly improves the soil chemical properties and nutrient uptake in plants, thereby enhancing plant growth.
 Organic fertilizers can significantly enhance seedling development by supplying essential macronutrients (nitrogen, phosphorus, and potassium) and micronutrients in a form that is readily available and easily absorbed by the plant.
 Nitrogen, in particular, is crucial for leaf and shoot development, while phosphorus supports root establishment and energy transfer.
 Potassium contributes to photosynthesis, water regulation, and resistance to stress conditions.

 Fig. 1.
-Growth performance of moringa in terms of plant height, leaf area and leaf fresh weight at different rate of organic fertilizer
+Growth performance of moringa in terms of plant height, leaf area and leaf fresh mass at different rate of organic fertilizer

 Table 1 indicates that the fertilizer treatments significantly influenced stem girth, with the highest value recorded for the 200 g organic fertilizer treatment (1.44 cm), while the control showed the lowest value (0.94 cm).
 Additionally, the 300 g organic fertilizer treatment produced the highest fresh and dry weight of leaves and stems, although this was not significantly different from the 200 g treatment.
-These findings suggest that organic fertilizer is an effective amendment for enhancing Moringa oleifera production in nursery conditions by boosting the vigour of this valuable plant.
+These findings suggest that organic fertilizer is an effective amendment for enhancing Moringa oleifera production in nursery conditions by boosting the vigour of this valuable plant, but that the highest treatment shows a decreasing rate of increase and sometimes a decrease (in height and root mass).
 According to Stoffella et al. (1997), compost and other organic fertilizers have been reported to improve soil nutrient levels, as fertilizers provide a ready source of carbon and nitrogen for soil microorganisms, improve soil structure, reduce erosion, lower soil temperatures, facilitate seed germination and increase soil water retention capacity.
 Fertilizers stabilize soil pH, increase soil organic matter, and improve the growth and yields of plants (Roe et al. 1997).

 Table 1: Growth performance and biomass of moringa at different rate of organic fertilizer